dougeby/IntuneDocs/intune-azure/set-device-compliance/create-a-compliance-policy-for-ios.md

 ---
 # required metadata

-title: How to create a compliance policy for iOS | Microsoft Docs
+title: How to create a compliance policy for iOS | Intune Azure preview | Microsoft Docs
 description: Learn how to create a compliance policy for iOS devices.
 keywords:
 author: karthikaraman